 - DO distract your child if you hear another child with Santa crying.
 Start singing a Christmas carol and have them join in.

-- DON’T yell or get angry with your child, because they’re upset.
-That confuses them, because they know you as their protector.
+- DON’T yell or get angry with your child because they’re upset.
+That confuses them because they know you as their protector.

-- DO comfort your child if they’re upset, and tell them “it’s ok.”
+- DO comfort your child if they’re upset, and tell them, “it’s ok.”
 Leave the area right away, but don’t panic.

-- REMEMBER there’s always next year. 🙂
+- REMEMBER, there’s always next year. 🙂

 All in all, don’t expect perfection.
 Parents tend to have high expectations at this time of year for how everything should go.
-Don’t be disappointed if the photo doesn’t work out the way you had hoped.
+Don’t be disappointed if the photo doesn’t work out as you had hoped.
 What now seems like a missed opportunity for a “perfect” picture with Santa may become a special photo in future years because it captured that visit to Santa.